Fictiverse/ComfyUI_Fictiverse/README.md

 ## Nodes

-### Color Correction
+### Color Correction (obsolete)
 Try to Match image color from image reference (kinda bad)

 ### Displace Images with Mask
 Modified version of WAS node, displace images from a mask with directonal amplitudes.

+### Add Noise to Image with Mask
+Add noise to an image inside a given mask

+### Displace Image with Depth
+Try to displace an image based of his depth